ospalh/anki-addons/pages/Colorful toolbars.md

 The add-on has one feature that is normally hidden: a last card button.

-When the button between the “mark” and “bury” buttons has been clicked and the arrow is green instead of gray, clicking on one of the answer buttons (“Again”, “Good” &c.), takes you to the deck options screen instead of showing another card.

 To show this button, edit the add-on [source](https://github.com/ospalh/anki-addons/blob/master/colorful_toolbars.py) by activating the “Tools/Add-ons/Colorful toolbars/Edit...” menu item.